 * What if, in the middle of a declared state of dire emergency and an ongoing war -- one that was using up all American ground forces and devastating the budget -- a Democratic President (say, FDR) were to regularly walk away from his job and take more days off than any other in history?
 Even exceeding the earlier record set by Ronald Reagan?
 And setting this milestone with a whole year left before his term ran out?
 Would you Have let Bill Clinton get away with hurling our forces into harm’s way, then turning away to kick back with cronies for weeks at a stretch, on their new, mega-ranches?

 Who was speaking about inspectors general two years ago?
-Try googling “Inspector general IGUS”, and marvel that such a simple and blatantly sensible suggestion gets no notice, alas.
+See my article: Free the Inspectors General.
+Amazing that such a simple and blatantly sensible suggestion gets no notice, alas.